UthiraS/Motion-Planning--Spine-Surgery-Robot/README.md

 Steps to run :
 ```
-1. Enter the ip addraess of the UR5e simumator or tcp port of UR5e hardware
+1. Enter the ip address of the UR5e simumator or tcp port of UR5e hardware
 2. Intall all required libraries
 3. python main.py